Flux-Activated Resonant Control of a Bosonic Quantum Memory

 To leverage this resonant control scheme, we construct a new bosonic circuit QED hardware that can simultaneously provide strong and broadband flux control while protecting the cavity from decay (Fig.~\ref{fig:fig2}a).
-Our device features a 3D superconducting cavity as the long-lived quantum memory, together with a lithographically defined on-chip flux line placed in close proximity to the SQUID loop with mutual inductance of $0.387\,\Phi_0/\textnormal{mA}$ with the SQUID loop ($470\,\mu \textnormal{m}^2$) and an average magnetic field of $1.70\,\mu\textnormal{T/mA}$.
-This highly effective flux delivery structure allows to minimize the loop area and hence reduce the impact of flux-noise on the transmon coherence times~\cite{sm}.
+Our device features a superconducting stub cavity as the long-lived quantum memory coupled to a transmon qubit with a coupling strength $g/2\pi=12.2\pm0.1\,\textnormal{MHz}$.
+It is combined with a lithographically defined on-chip flux line placed in close proximity to the SQUID loop with area $470\,\mu \textnormal{m}^2$.
+Flux delivery is highly efficient, featuring a mutual inductance of $0.387\,\Phi_0/\textnormal{mA}$.
+This allows us to minimise the loop area and hence reduce the impact of flux-noise on the transmon coherence times~\cite{sm}.
 In this particular device, we measure transmon $T_1 \approx23\,\mu\textnormal{s} $ and $T_2^{\textnormal{echo}}\approx3.5\,\mu\textnormal{s}$ in the lower sweet spot.
-The flux line bandwidth is measured to be at least $1.3\,\textnormal{GHz}$, potentially limited by a low-pass filter on the line~\cite{sm}, allowing fast transmon frequency adjustment in the nanosecond timescale.
-This device provides a more compact alternative to the microstrip flux line design shown in recent work~\cite{li_cascaded_2025}, allowing more convenient integration of additional circuits such as the readout resonator and cascaded filtering on the same chip.
+The flux line bandwidth reaches at least $1.3\,\textnormal{GHz}$, allowing fast transmon frequency adjustment in the nanosecond timescale.
+Although we did not calibrate at higher frequencies due to the presence of a 2\,GHz low-pass filter on the coaxial line, our finite-element simulations predict the bandwidth $\sim\textnormal{4}$\,GHz, limited by the on-chip low-pass filter~\cite{sm}.